josh-shaw-dev/WhatsAppConvertor/README.md

  - Scrollable windows
  - Better looking css
  - Media links to open in new tab
- - Save files to individual folders for easy sharing with one person
  - Also have option to copy media
  - Write tests